moritzruth-archive/spdx-license-data/README.md

     - `[projecturl]` - The repository URL or other project website

 ### Permissions
-- `commercial-use` — This software and derivatives may be used for commercial purposes.
+- `commercial-use` — The software and derivatives may be used for commercial purposes.
-- `modifications` — This software may be modified.
+- `modifications` — The software may be modified.
-- `distribution` — This software may be distributed.
+- `distribution` — The software may be distributed.
-- `private-use` — This software may be used and modified in private.
+- `private-use` — The software may be used and modified in private.
-- `patent-use` — This license provides an express grant of patent rights from contributors.
+- `patent-use` — The license provides an express grant of patent rights from contributors.

 ### Conditions
 - `include-copyright` — A copy of the license and copyright notice must be included with the software.